Environmental Minimalism Guides Visitor Experience

-CMG was introduced to the site in 2004 when we began work on a master plan for open spaces in the city of San Pedro.
+CMG was introduced to the site in 2004 when work began on a master plan for open spaces in the city of San Pedro.
 The sum of these master plan proposals, connected by street linkages, yielded a community-oriented and pedestrian-friendly network.
-As part of this process, a well-situated parking lot with an expansive view of the Pacific Ocean was designated as a priority site for revitalization.
+As part of this process, a well-situated lot with an expansive view of the Pacific Ocean was designated as a priority site for revitalization.